george-xonikis/ChemAlive-ConstruQt-API/Endpoints.md

 # Project Endpoints

-Endpoints for the ChemALive ConstruQt API website using Django's Rest Framework, PostgreSQL and React
+Endpoints for the ChemALive ConstruQt API website

 ## The Website has the following Endpoints

 ### 1. Registration
 - POST: Register new user by asking for an email (send email validation code) `/api/registration/`
 - POST: Validate a new registered user with validation code sent by email `/api/registration/validation/`

 ### 2. Auth
 - POST: Get a new JWT by passing username and password.
   `/api/auth/token/`
 - POST: Get a new JWT by passing an old still valid JWT.